With breaches now an operational reality, it is essential to have visibility of threats inside your corporate network.

 File Integrity Monitoring for PCI compliance

 For organisation that process card payments, File Integrity Monitoring is an important requirement of the Payment Card Industry Data Security Standard (PCI DSS).
-It’s mandated by a range of other information security standards around the world too.
+It’s mandated by a range of other information data security standards around the world too.

 PCI DSS requirements 10.5.5 and 11.5 state that organisations must make efforts to control and monitor file modifications and ensure the integrity of critical logs from within their Cardholder Data Environment (CDE).